-- Lessons will be delivered through the use of Synchronous technology. - Synchronous may be used to deliver follow up lessons, support a direct instruction model, and to help the students build community, collaborate, and allow the teachers to check for understanding and give feedback.
-Lessons will be recorded and shared with students who were unable to attend a lesson. - We understand the importance of limiting a child's screen time, so students will also have assignments to be completed off-line, independently.
+- Lessons will be delivered with both Synchronous and Asynchronous technology. - Synchronous may be used to deliver follow up lessons, support a direct instruction model, and to help the students build community, collaborate, and allow the teachers to check for understanding and give feedback.
+Lessons will be recorded and shared with students who were unable to attend a lesson. - Asynchronous lessons will also be emphasized.
+These lessons will find students using apps like SeeSaw, IXL, RazKids, or SuperKids to reinforce what has already been taught or provide flexibility when students access the material.